2018 Competition Rules

-- Competition Check-in opens at 3pm on Friday 3rd November 2017 at the Tinaroo Barra Bash base (Tinaroo Falls Dam Road, opposite Lake Tinaroo Holiday Park).
-A Competition briefing will then be held at 5pm, where your token with which to photograph every fish measured, will be handed to you.
+- Competition Registration opens at 3pm on Friday 21st September 2018 at the Tinaroo Barra Bash base (Tinaroo Falls Dam Road, opposite Lake Tinaroo Holiday Park).
+Your token and Tableland Hardware Measuring Mat with which to photograph every fish measured, will be handed to you.

 - It is an all tackle fishing catch & release competition, any breaking strain fishing line fished on handline, rod and reel to effect the capture of competition target species is acceptable.

-- All fish captured (except for tilapia, red claw and undersized fish) must be measured, photographed and released as per these rules, and the image transmitted or provided prior to 9am on the 5th November 2017 to be eligible.
+- All fish captured including Red Claw, must be measured, photographed and released as per these rules, and the image transmitted or provided prior to 9am on the 23rd September to be eligible.

-- Qld Recreational Fishing & Boating rules apply including size and bag limits.
-All watercraft must display navigational lights at night or in low visibility.
+- All watercraft must display navigational lights at night or in low visibility.

-- Champion angler is defined by the combined length of barramundi, (Lates calcarifer).
+- Champion angler is defined by the combined length of all barramundi, (Lates calcarifer) caught by one angler.

-- Tilapia category is for the most caught, (to be taken to Barra Bash base in a sealed container for collection).
+- Tilapia category is for the most caught, (to be taken to Barra Bash base in a sealed container for count/disposal).

 - Mystery length will be determined by species draws after all fish photos have been received.
 The angler with the fish closest to this length will be the winner.